What is a web accessibility audit and do you need one for your website?

 Why undertake an audit?

-What are my legal obligations regards website accessibility?
+What are the legal obligations regards website accessibility?

-The European Accessibility Act and the EU Web Accessibility Directive was passed into law in September 2020.
-The legislation currently applies to all public sector websites and to organisations who receive more than 50% of their income from Government funding.
+Currently public sector websites and organisations who receive more than 50% of their income from Government funding.

 Website accessibility remediation can typically take many months rather than weeks, it is strongly recommend to start the process as soon as possible to ensure compliance ahead of the June 2025 deadline.